 The 2010 Deepwater Horizon (DWH) oil spill in the Gulf of Mexico is the largest accidental oil discharge into a marine environment for which a proportional emergency response effort was mounted.
 In contrast to the Valdez spill, the last major spill affecting the United States before 2010, the DWH discharge occurred in deep water, with extraordinarily large volumes of chemical dispersant applied during emergency response efforts.

 The DWH spill was also the first major environmental disaster for which genomics technologies had matured to such an extent that they could be deployed to quantify microbial responses over large spatial and temporal scales.
-As a result, the field of environmental genomics matured during the past decade in parallel with the DWH response.
+As a result, the field of environmental genomics matured during the past decade in parallel with the DWH response, a process detailed in a recent report published by the American Academy of Microbiology.
 Technical advances in genomics enabled direct, comprehensive analyses of the microbes in their natural habitat, be it oil-contaminated or uncontaminated seawater or sediments.
 Researchers studying the effects of the DWH spill presided over an explosion of microbial genomics data that enabled major advances in oil spill science and allowed scientists to answer the question, What microbes are there?, in complex communities in unprecedented detail.

 Metagenomics, the sequencing of all genes for all organisms in a sample, enabled determinations of the full range of microbial species present.
 It also provided assessments of these organisms’ metabolic potential to carry out important ecosystem processes like photosynthesis and the degradation of certain carbon compounds.
 Application of metatranscriptomics, the sequencing of active or expressed genes, provided opportunities to decipher the functions or activities of those same microbes in nature, essentially answering the question, What are they doing?